 Do:

-- Confirm that any work that can be reasonably carried out on the safety of the ground is carried out there when practical.
+• Ensure that you carry out any work that can reasonably be done from the safety of the ground there when practical.

-- Make sure that everyone you are working with is also fully trained and competent for working at height.
+• Confirm that everyone you are working with has also received full training and is competent for working at height.

 Don’t:

-By taking some simple precautions, the risk of being involved in an accident can be significantly reduced and we advocate the campaign #OSHtober run by RoSPA which focuses on accidents at height throughout October this year.
+You can significantly reduce your risk of accidents by taking some simple precautions, and we endorse the #OSHtober campaign by RoSPA, focusing on preventing accidents at height throughout October this year.